lgorissen/k4d/lab 01/README.md

 Run the installation as described in the page above.

-E.g., run the Linux intallation:
+E.g., run the Linux installation:

 `curl -Lo minikube https://storage.googleapis.com/minikube/releases/v0.28.2/minikube-linux-amd64 && chmod +x minikube && sudo mv minikube /usr/local/bin/`

-and then run the `minikube start` command
+and then run the

+`minikube start`

+command

 Tip: when running minikube in a VirtualBox virtual machine, the startup command will look like:
 ```bash